Same-day Filing

 Forming an LLC In Another State

 Wyoming is a common choice for individuals looking to form an LLC in a state without personal income tax.
 Be mindful, however, of the tax classification of your LLC.
-If you elect to be taxed as a corporation (C-Corp), then there may be state corporate tax that applies.
+If you elect to be taxed as a corporation (C-Corp), then there may be a state corporate tax that applies.
 If you are a single-member LLC, which is the default tax structure, then your net income passes through your personal return.

 Here, we’ll take a look at some of the most popular states people choose to form LLCs and compare their different offerings.